juanda99/arasaac-frontend/README.md

 [See website](https://arasaac.org)

-Arasaac is a website that offers AAC symbols and resources to facilitate communication for those with some sort of problem in this area.
+Arasaac is a project that offers AAC symbols and resources to facilitate communication for those with some sort of problem in this area.

 It's used  worldwide by thousands of users.